gfbarbieri/intro-data-analysis-python/README.md

 # Introduction to Data Analysis with Python

 ## Course Objectives
 The goal of this short-course is to share programming knowledge and practical skills.
 The topics and problems covered are directly related to work I do as a data analyst.
-By the end of the course, you should be able to **open Python** and Jupyter Notebooks; **ingest data** from various sources, including Excel files, CSV, PDF, HTML, and Zip files, and relational databases; **wrangle data** using Python Pandas library as well as core built-in libraries; perform summary **analysis** and **visualizations**.
+By the end of the course, you should be able to **open Python** and Jupyter Notebooks; **ingest data** from common formats such as Excel and CSV files, and relational databases, as well as cover more advanced techniques for data stored in PDFs, HTML, or Zip files; **wrangle data** using Python Pandas library as well as core built-in libraries; perform summary **analysis** and **visualizations**.

 This course is designed for Python novices, but not necessarily novices in data analysis.
-The course will give you the Python skills to write "research code": opening the software, writing code to ingest/wrangle/query data to answer specific questions.
+The course will give you the Python skills to write "research code", not build software products--you are trying to prove a point or answer a question, not build software.
 I hope that through this course it will become clear how Python can be used to make many routine data analysis tasks easier--leaving you with time to do other things, like lift weights.

 ## Course Outline
 Part I: Opening Notebooks, and the Data Analysis Pipeline